Universality for two-dimensional critical cellular automata: The lower bound for unbalanced families

 and $u^l$ and $u^r$ are contained in opposite semicircles separated by $u^*$ and $-u^*$, with $u^l$ to the left and $u^r$ to the right of $u^*$.
-We also let $\xi>0$ be a sufficiently small constant (which will depend on the constant $\delta(2\alpha+1)$ defined below; see the remark after Definition~\ref{de:ih}), and we fix
+We also let $\xi>0$ be a sufficiently small constant (which will depend in particular on the constant $\delta(2\alpha+1)$ defined below; see~\eqref{eq:constants1}), and we fix